 AC: Activity center.
 Model-based equivalent of the center of an individual's home range during the monitoring period.
 "AC location" refers to the spatial coordinates of an individual AC in a given year and "AC movement" to the movement of an individual AC between consecutive years.
 CrI: 95% credible interval associated with a posterior sample distribution.

 Detectors: Potential detection locations in the spatial capture-recapture framework.
 These can refer to fixed locations (e.g., camera-trap locations) or in this report to areas searched (e.g., habitat grid cells where searches for genetic samples were conducted).
 The searched area was defined as a 50 km buffer around all NGS data collected during the period considered.

 Habitat buffer: Buffer surrounding the searched area that is considered potentially suitable habitat but was not searched.

 Länsstyrelserna: Swedish County Administrative Boards, in charge of the monitoring of large carnivores at the county level.

 Legal culling: Lethal removal of individuals by legal means, including licensed recreational hunting, management removals, and defense of life and property.

+LLCC: Local Large Carnivore Contact (Rovviltkontakt).
+A person in the local community that is employed by the Norwegian Nature Inspectorate on a limited basis.
+The role as a LLCC is primarily to carry out investigations, including necropsies of domestic animals in the field, to determine if a large carnivore is the primary cause of death or injury.
+LLCC are also employed to monitor large carnivores during winter.

 MCMC: Markov chain Monte Carlo.

 NGS: Non-invasive genetic sampling.

-OPSCR: Open-population spatial. capture-recapture $p_0$ : Baseline detection probability; probability of detecting an individual at a given detector, if the individual's AC is located exactly at the detector location. $\sigma$ : Scale parameter of the detection function; related to the size of the circular home-range.
+OPSCR: Open-population spatial. capture-recapture

+$p_0$ : Baseline detection probability; probability of detecting an individual at a given detector, if the individual's AC is located exactly at the detector location.

+$\sigma$ : Scale parameter of the detection function; related to the size of the circular home-range.

+RCLC: Regional Coordinator for Large Carnivore Monitoring and Documentation (Regionalt fagansvarlig rovviltdokumentasjon).
+A person in full employment in the Norwegian Nature Inspectorate with a coordinating function in the large carnivore monitoring at the regional level.
 SCR: Spatial capture-recapture.

 SNO: Statens naturoppsyn (Norwegian Nature Inspectorate) is the operative field branch of the Norwegian Environment Directorate (Miljødirektoratet).

 Statsforvalteren: Norwegian state's representative in the county, responsible for following up decisions, goals, and guidelines from the legislature and the government.

 RovQuant: Research project at the Norwegian University of Life Sciences (Ås, Norway) that develops and applies OPSCR models.